 1. Stimulates Hair Growth

 Did you know that the matrix cells in a healthy hair follicle divide every 39 hours?
 The caffeine in coffee stimulates these matrix cells to divide, which in turn, stimulates the growth of hair (1).
-Also, caffeine contains antioxidants that reduce transepidermal water loss and stimulate healthy hair cell production (2).
-Researchers also observed that drinking coffee for hair growth can increase follicles in both males and females.
+Also, caffeine contains antioxidants that reduce trans epidermal water loss and stimulate healthy hair cell production (2).
+Researchers also observed that drinking coffee for hair growth can increase follicles in both females and males.

 The hair matrix is a critical part of the hair follicle structure.
 It produces keratin – a major protein that makes your hair.
 A research study conducted in Germany found that caffeine stimulates the proliferation of keratinocytes (3).
 Furthermore, since caffeine is a stimulant, it also increases blood circulation to the hair follicles, which can enhance hair shaft elongation.

 If you have weak hair follicles, you may face abnormal hair loss and baldness.
 Coffee stimulates hair follicles and fights against the loss of hair.
 You can witness hair loss with age, and it affects both males and females.
 The topical application of caffeine formulation has been found to reduce hair loss and promote regrowth (4).

 In males, baldness occurs mostly due to the sex hormone, dihydrotestosterone (DHT).
 It damages the hair follicles and leads to hair loss.
 Caffeine blocks the effects of DHT in male hair follicles (5).
 It also prolongs the anagen (hair growth) phase.
 Women with high DHT levels also experience hair loss and can overcome this problem with coffee.